petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/using-adaptive-media/managing-image-resolutions.md

 ![The percentage of adapted images appears in the application table.](./managing-image-resolutions/images/01.png)

-To manually generate images for a resolution,
+To generate images for a resolution manually,

 1. Open the *Global Menu* (![Global Menu](../../../../images/icon-applications-menu.png)), go to the *Control Panel* tab, and click *Adaptive Media*.